Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Non-optimal MTLA

+The MTLA aim is to calculate a reference acceleration profile and to issue a warning that enables the vehicle to pass as many green traffic light as possible, based on all the inputs mentioned before.
+The warning suggests modifications to the velocity according to a reference acceleration profile.
+The four TLs ahead of the vehicle are iteratively analyzed every time the algorithm is triggered and the possibility to get one or more greens is subjected to the following conditions: \begin{itemize} \item a reference velocity that respects road limits and allows to pass at green phase has to be found for each TL; \item if an acceleration/deceleration maneuver is required to the driver, its safety, comfort and feasibility need to be checked; \item a common reference velocity among the considered traffic lights needs to be found. \end{itemize} The above mentioned velocity and acceleration are selected respectively from a velocity and an acceleration range.
+Indeed, for each traffic light a minimum and maximum velocity that permit the driver to get a green are defined, together with the corresponding accelerations.
+Through a comparison between the computed reference velocity with the actual vehicle velocity, the warning is issued.
+In order to calculate the velocity and acceleration reference profiles, a certain type of motion needs to be chosen.
+For instance, in literature the velocity range is computed considering a constant speed profile, then the maximum velocity from this interval is considered as the reference one \cite{ MPC_MTL1, MPC_MTL2}.
+The drawback of the constant velocity profile is that the time needed for the driver to reach the reference velocity is not taken into account; hence, it is not possible to use it directly as reference for the warning.
+In fact, in \cite{ MPC_MTL1, MPC_MTL2}, the reference speed is used in a cost function which is then optimized considering the constraint of vehicle dynamics to calculate the control action.
+In this work, the driver acceleration phase is considered in the computation of the velocity range: it is represented through a uniformly accelerated motion.
+This profile approximates the vehicle behavior, but it has been chosen as a trade-off between accuracy and simplicity.
 The computation of the vehicle velocity range required to reach a green traffic light is here analyzed.
 The following hypotheses are assumed: \begin{enumerate} \item if the phase of the traffic light under analysis is green, the feasibility to get either the actual or the following green phase is analyzed; \item if the phase of the traffic light under analysis is red, the feasibility to get only the first green is analyzed; \item if the first traffic light in front of the vehicle is analyzed, a uniformly accelerated motion (UAM) until the traffic light is supposed; \item if a traffic light different from the first one is analyzed, the following motion profile is assumed: a uniformly accelerated motion up to the first semaphore is considered, then a constant speed motion (CSM) is adopted (UAM+CSM). \end{enumerate} From here on, in order to differentiate among UAM and UAM+CSM, the first traffic light is referred to as first traffic light, while the next ones as $i^{th}$ traffic lights.
 The motion profiles described in hypothesis 3 and 4 and the corresponding velocity range computation are analyzed in the next section.